lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

     (run state
     #/trav-bind
-      (htee-v-mapm trav-done trav-bind ht #/fn data #/fn state then (on-hole state data then))
+      (hypertee-v-mapm trav-done trav-bind ht
+      #/fn data #/fn state then
+        (on-hole state data then))
     #/fn mapped #/fn state then
     #/then state #/on-mapped state mapped))

   However, even with an existing library of monadic tools, passing around the monadic return and bind operations is somewhat cumbersome without a type class system.
-The `htee-v-fold-map-any` interface captures the same features as `htee-v-mapm` with a more streamlined interface for untyped programming.
+The `hypertee-v-fold-map-any` interface captures the same features as `hypertee-v-mapm` with a more streamlined interface for untyped programming.

-  We're actually dealing with `htee-dv-fold-map-any`, so each data value would also be accompanied by its degree:
+  We're actually dealing with `hypertee-dv-fold-map-any`, so each data value would also be accompanied by its degree:

-  (htee-dv-fold-map-any state ht (fn state mapped ...)
+  (hypertee-dv-fold-map-any state ht (fn state mapped ...)
   #/fn state d data then
     ...)

   Since this is essentially an effectful map operation for any monadic notion of side effects, we should probably emphasize "map" in the name as opposed to "fold" or "any."
-How about `htee-dv-mapl`, calling to mind "foldl" to say that this is a traversal in a specific order?
+How about `hypertee-dv-mapl`, calling to mind "foldl" to say that this is a traversal in a specific order?
 When the temporal order is specified, then temporal concepts like state and early exits make sense.